-If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
-As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Leasehold Shared Ownership House Lease 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-You can buy up to 100% of your home.
-At 100% ownership, the freehold will transfer to you.
-At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away.
-Platform Housing Group Ltd 1700 Solihull Parkway Birmingham Business Park Solihull B37 7YD Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Tenure Leasehold Lease type Shared ownership house lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Maximum share you can own You can buy up to 100% of your home.
+Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Landlord Platform Housing Group LTD Birmingham Business Park 1700 Solihull Park Way Birmingham B37 7YD Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Up to £ 500 a year for the first 10 years to help with essential repairs.
-For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.

-For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
+Initial repair period For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.

 Pets You can keep pets at the home.
 Subletting You can rent out a room in the home, but you must live there at the same time.
 You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage